flxst/nerblackbox/README.md

 experiment_results.best_model  # pytorch model
 ```

-e. use best model for predictions (only python API):
+e.
+Use best model for predictions (only python API):

 ```
 # e.g. <text_input> = ['some text that needs to be tagged']